Best commuter bike helmets: The best helmets we've tested for urban riding

 ❌ You want a tested helmet: The Dynam hasn't been independently tested, although MIPS helmets generally score well.

 The Cannondale Dynam is a road bike helmet.
 It wouldn't be completely out of line to see it show up on something like our best road bike helmets list.
-It makes this list of commuter bike helmets though because it has a style that lends itself to stretching anywhere between fast road bike and flat bar commuter.
+It makes this list of commuter bike helmets because it has a style that lends itself to stretching anywhere between a fast road bike and a flat bar commuter.

 If you like a sportier commute, I reckon the Cannondale Dynam is going to be a good choice.

-Best for gravel bike style
+Best commuter helmet for gravel bike riders

 Specifications